 1. This competition is open to all commercial stations, public stations and statewide broadcasting networks based in Michigan.
-Commercial stations may only enter in the Commercial categories and Statewide Broadcasting Networks are eligible to enter in all Commercial categories and only public television category #4 “Independent Producer” from the Public categories.
+Commercial stations may only enter in the Commercial categories and Statewide Broadcasting Networks are eligible to enter in all Commercial categories.
+Statewide Broadcasting Television Networks may also enter in public television category #4 “Independent Producer” from the Public categories.
 Only stations receiving Corporation for Public Broadcasting (CPB) funding may enter in the Public categories.
 Public stations are defined as a station licensed to operate as a non-commercial broadcasting station with primary studios and FCC authorized broadcast operations in Michigan and in partnership with another entity or itself meeting the then applicable minimum qualifications established by the Corporation for Public Broadcasting for Community Service Grants, as adjusted from time to time.

 2. Digital sub-stations must enter under their own separate digital sub-station call letters and cannot be combined with the primary station’s entries, unless the entry aired on both stations.
 Please note all digital television sub-stations are now included in the list of stations in the online entry system.
 All primary station call letters will retain -TV at the end of their call letters. (ie: XXXX-TV, XXXX-DT2, XXXX-DT3 or XXXX-DT4)